raindropio/help/docs/using/collections/index.md

 <p><img src={require('./create-collection.png').default} style={{maxHeight:370}} /></p>

 Type a name then press `Enter`.
-Or if you not happy with a location of new collection just drag and drop it to any other level/location.
+Or if you're not happy with a location of new collection just drag and drop it to any other level/location.

 Nested collections can be created by dragging and dropping an existing collection onto another collection or by right-clicking a collection and choosing `Create nested collection`.
 You can convert a nested collection into a top-level collection by dragging it out of the collection and dropping it into empty space in the left Raindrop.io pane.